firecat53/dockerfiles/syncthing/README.rst

     # docker build --rm -t syncthing .

+To build from the latest source, run the build.sh script to generate the syncthing binary.
+Then edit the desired Dockerfile to use the generated syncthing binary instead of downloading the prebuilt binary.
+See the comments in the Dockerfiles for instructions.

+Run
+---

 Run Syncthing once inside the container to generate the configuration files::

     # docker run --rm -it --volumes-from syncthing_config syncthing /bin/bash